Skip to content

 Is It Hard to Get Into American Musical and Dramatic Academy?
 Acceptance Rate & Requirements

-American Musical and Dramatic Academy, located in New York, New York, keeps a competitive admissions bar, accepting about 24% of those who apply.
-The school reports a graduation rate of roughly 72%.
+American Musical and Dramatic Academy, located in New York, New York, sets a competitive bar: about 24% of applicants get an offer.
+The graduation rate is roughly 72%.

 Can I Afford It?